Deywilk Tavarez: Delaware State

-Freshman season

 Tavarez quickly made an impact for the Hornets, making his way into the starting lineup of 30 out of 33 games during the 2023–24 season.
 On March 2, 2024, he led the Hornets to an 85–71 victory over Norfolk State, scoring a career-high 31 points and dishing out a career-high 10 assists for his first collegiate double-double.
 Through the season Tavarez averaged 13.7 points, 3.6 assists, and 3.4 rebounds per game, and led the Hornets with 116 total assists.
 After earning five separate Rookie of the Week distinctions during the regular season, Tavarez was named MEAC Rookie of the Year, and earned spots on the All-MEAC Third Team and All-Rookie Team.

 Charleston

 On April 15, 2024, Tavarez entered the transfer portal.
 On April 30, Tavarez officially signed to play for the Charleston Cougars under the program's new head coach, Chris Mack.